-Changing the transmission oil yourself can save you money and prevent you from waiting for an appointment with a mechanic.
-However, it can be a messy and dirty job, so if you have any doubts, always contact a professional transmission specialist.
+Changing transmission oil yourself can save you money and prevent you from waiting for an appointment with a mechanic.
+However, it can be a messy and dirty job, so always contact a professional transmission specialist if you have any doubts.

 What is Transmission Oil?

-Transmission oil lubricates an automatic transmission so it can perform optimally.
-It’s very important that your transmission oil is at its required level, otherwise, your transmission can experience significant wear-and-tear.
+Transmission oil, or transmission fluids, lubricate an automatic transmission so it can perform optimally.
+Your transmission fluid must be at its required level; otherwise, your transmission can experience significant wear and tear.

-Over time, transmission oil can also become dirty or contaminated.
-Transmission oil performs a secondary purpose of catching impurities and debris that develop due to wear-and-tear.
-It can help prevent serious problems from occurring to your transmission due to unwanted waste entering the system.
+Over time, automatic transmission fluid can also become dirty or contaminated.
+Transmission oil performs a secondary purpose of catching impurities and debris that develop due to wear and tear.
+It can help prevent severe problems from occurring to your transmission due to unwanted waste entering the system.

 Why Would You Need to Change Transmission Oil?

-To ensure that you stay safe on the road, transmission oil needs to be checked and changed on a regular basis.
+To ensure that you stay safe on the road and to prolong the life of your vehicle, automatic transmission fluid needs to be checked and changed on a regular basis.
 We recommend that you perform a transmission oil change every 50,000kms.
 This will help keep your vehicle running optimally and potentially saving you significant money on repairs in the long term.

 Signs That You Might Need to Change Your Transmission Oil

-If you notice that your transmission is making strange grinding sounds, stop your vehicle and check your transmission oil.
-If you notice that your transmission oil is at a low level or that the colour of it is brown or black, replace as soon as possible.
+If you notice that your transmission makes strange grinding sounds, stop your vehicle and check your transmission fluid.
+If you see that your transmission oil is at a low level or that the colour of it is brown or black, replace it as soon as possible.

 Dirty or low transmission oil can result in a lack of hydraulic power.
-In order to develop enough pressure to stay in the appropriate gear, a transmission must be clean.
+To develop enough pressure to stay in the appropriate gear, a transmission must be clean.
 When a transmission is too dirty, contaminants can interfere, causing slipping.

 Have you noticed that your vehicle goes backwards for no good reason or suddenly jumps forward?
-Replacing your transmission oil may help with this issue, however, if problems continue we advise in arranging an inspection with your local transmission expert.
+Replacing your transmission fluid may help with this issue.
+However, if problems continue, we advise arranging an inspection with your local transmission expert.